gwijthoff/paleoarchaeology/archaeology_outline.md

         + technology's ontological magic
         + [introduce this as an intervention into media archaeology earlier??]
 - what is media archaeology?
-- why prehistorical (and classical?) archaeology are relevant
+- why prehistorical (ie. paleo-) (and classical?) archaeology are relevant
     * [more about archaeology as a field relevant for media archaeology]

 Are Gadgets Making Us Stupid?